HackYourFuture-CPH/node.js/week1/homework.md

 |-- package.json
 ```

-Remember to continue running the tests (`npm test`) as you move the routes, as this will help you ensure that the routes are still available at the correct paths and are returning the data that is expected.
+**Remember:** Continue running the tests (`npm test`) as you move the routes, as this will help you ensure that the routes are still available at the correct paths and are returning the data that is expected.

 ![Meal sharing](assets/meal-sharing.gif)